-Tardiness is defined as being fifteen minutes late for class or departing before the teacher has formally dismissed class.
+Tardiness is defined as being fifteen minutes late for class or departing before class has been formally dismissed by the teacher.
 Three tardies will be counted as one absence.
 Tardiness that exceeds one hour will be counted as an absence.
-Each student is responsible for his/her own attendance.
+Each student is responsible for his/her own recorded attendance.
 If you are late it is your responsibility after that class period to make sure the teacher has you added to the roll.